kuxala/kuxala/README.md

 - 👋 Hi, I’m @kuxala
-- 👀 I’m interested in AI
+- 👀 I’m interested in A.I.
-- 🌱 I’m currently learning Nothing=
+- 🌱 I’m currently learning Nothing
 - 📫 How to reach me cyberdna12@gmail.com

 <!---